[2025 Outlook] Why Is Medical Inflation Going Through the Roof?

 The 2023 Segal Health Plan Cost Trend Survey Report also highlights internal factors in the insurance industry:

-Global medical trends in 2023 hit the highest projected increase in nearly 15 years, at a rate of 10% in WTW's medical trend and 12.6% in Mercer's forecast.
+Global medical trends in 2025 is projected to reach 10.4% in WTW's medical trend and 10.8% in Mercer's forecast.
 Let's take a look at the key driving factors.

 Cancer, musculoskeletal and cardiovascular disorders